someonesdad1/hobbyutil/project_list.md

 [util/asc.py](util/asc.py) | Python script to print out an ASCII character table in decimal, hex, or octal.
 Useful at a command line to see your terminal's encoding.
 [util/bd.c](util/bd.c) | Performs a comparison between binary files; differences are printed in hex dump format.
 [util/bgrep.py](util/bgrep.py) | Python script to search for regular expressions and strings in binary files.
 [util/bidict.zip](util/bidict.zip) | Creates a dictionary object in python that lets you treat it in both directions as a mapping.
-It's an example of a discrete bijective function.
+It's an example of a discrete bijection.
 [util/cnt.zip](util/cnt.zip) | Command-line utility to count the number of bytes in a file and present a histogram of the results.
 [util/color.py](util/color.py) | Python module to provide color printing to a console window.
 Should work on both Windows and Linux.
 [util/dedent.py](util/dedent.py) | Python function that will remove the common space characters from a set of text lines from files given on the command line or stdin.